java2786/ng-jul-2025/final_app/readme.md

 When prompted:
 - Would you like to add Angular routing? **Yes**
 - Which stylesheet format would you like to use? **CSS**
+- Do you want to create a 'zoneless' application without zone.js? **No**
+  - This Angular app requires `zone.js`
+- Which AI tools do you want to configure with Angular best practices? **None**
 ### Step 3: Navigate to Project

 ```bash